 I have a saying that life causes osteoporosis.
 I was born into a family who have osteoporosis.
 My life has been very stressful.
 From my teens to my thirties I partied hard and although I weight trained and ate well, it wasn’t well enough.
 Twice I have been diagnosed with an overactive thyroid (now under control) and once with pernicious anaemia.
 When I hurt my ribs, I purchased a water filter and for a little over a year I drank this water that I later discovered contain 999ppm of calcium.
-This I believe overloaded my system and was the nail in the coffin.
+This I believe contributed to my problem.

-My main go to doctor was fabulous when I had an overactive thyroid and supported my desire for a natural approach.
+My family doctor is fabulous when I had an overactive thyroid he supported my desire for a natural approach.
 When I couldn’t see him, I saw a local rheumatologist.
 She was a nice lady but didn’t listen to me.
-All she did was prescribe drugs and say next patient.
+All she did was prescribe drugs and say, next patient.
 This was scary.

 It means that I am in control of my healing and my body will not be destroyed by these unnatural drugs.
 It means that I get to enjoy a wide variety of foods that feed my soul.
 It also means taking supplements which I was never very good at, but I reckon if the soil is depleted and I cannot cram that much food in, I must so that I can rebalance my body.

 This is what I do

 Water with 2 x magnesium glycinate.
 I rub magnesium oil on my body.

 I am dairy, gluten, meat, sugar, alcohol, nightshade, tea/coffee free.
 There’s lots of things I don’t like e.g. prunes (ug).
 I make healthy gluten cake as I love a slice of cake every day.